imazen-discovery/grlibs-stopwatch/README.md

-# vips-stopwatch #
+# grlibs-stopwatch #

-This is a small collection of programs which use the Vips and GD libraries to do some simple image manipulation, times how long various stages take and outputs the results.
+This is a small collection of programs which use two graphics libraries (libvips and LibGD) to do some simple image manipulation, times how long various stages take and outputs the results.

-The goal is to get a basic idea of just how fast the libs are.
+The goal is to get a basic idea of just how fast the libraries are.

 For consistency, we use Vagrant to create a development VM and build everything there.
 The script 'setup.sh' does everything.

-Note that the scripts here will checkout and build ORC and Vips from sources.
+Note that the scripts here will checkout and build the libraries from sources.
 If you do not specify an external directory in which to do this, setup.sh will select a default (../vips-build/).